Balogunhabeeb14/OxfordML2023/Readme.md

 Welcome to the repository for the Oxford Machine Learning Summer School 2023!

-This repository serves as a central hub for all the resources, materials, and information related to the last concluded summer school program.
+This repository serves as a central hub for all the resources, materials, and information related to the oxford Machine learning summer school 2023.

 ### About the Summer School